dwyl/learn-aws-iot/README.md

   An example of using the Paho client has been included in the `src/js/components/request.js` file in the `initClient` function.

-  Based on the AWS IOT [Docs](http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html);
+  Based on the AWS IoT [Docs](http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html);

 ## WebSockets with Amazon Cognito to securely authenticate end-users to your apps and devices.